-The NZ Transport Agency this week approved $300,000 funding for the detailed design of a proposed safety upgrade for State Highway 29 near Soldiers Road.
+The NZ Transport Agency this week approved $300,000 funding for the detailed design of a proposed safety upgrade for SH29 near Soldiers Road.

 The section of highway included in the project has a high crash rate, poor sight distance (particularly at the intersections with Soldiers and Ngamuwahine Roads), and a narrow bridge.
 The recommended solution will improve safety and travel efficiency by straightening 1.35 km of the highway, building a new three lane bridge over the Mangakarangorengo River (replacing the existing Te Ahara Bridge) and widening the road pavement.
 As well as improving safety, the project aims to provide space for future upgrades.